LackOfMorals/lackofmorals.github.io/_posts/2025-05-16-graphql-jwks-part-1.md

 The newly created authorization server is now displayed.
 Changes are need to the Scope and Rules

-The next step is to create a Scope which will be used in the Neo4j configuration to map to a Neo4j role.
-This determines the access level that will be granted.
+The next step is to create a Scope which will be used later on in the next blog to determine access.

 **Scopes**
 Select **Scopes** -> **Add Scope**